Flock-Solutions/FlockSDK-iOS/README.md

 ## Features

 - Identify and track customers in your app.
-- Easily show Flock referral experiences as modals or full screen.
+- Trigger checkpoints to show Flock experiences at specific moments in your user journey.
+- Navigate within existing web views or create new placements.
 - Handle events such as close, success, and invalid directly in your app.
+- Modern Swift builder pattern API for easy configuration.
 - Built with Swift and officially supported by the Flock team.

 ## Requirements